 TUITION FREE OPTIONS HOW TO QUALIFY FOR CCP MAINTAINING ELIGIBILITY PATHWAY REQUIREMENTS Career & Technical Education Pathway Be a high school junior or senior; Have a minimum unweighted cumulative GPA of 2.8 on high school courses; or Demonstrate college readiness in English, Reading, and Mathematics on an approved assessment or placement test Continue to make progress toward high school graduation Maintain a 2.0 in college coursework after A student must enroll in one program of study and may not substitute courses in one program for courses in another.
 College Transfer Pathway There are two options for Career and Technical Pathway Eligibility.
 The student must be a high school junior or senior and meet either A or B below.
 A. Show College Readiness 1.
 With a minimum unweighted, cumulative GPA of 2.8 on high school courses, or 2.
 With approved assessments in English, Reading, and Mathematics These students are eligible to enroll in any CTE pathway B. Do not show College Readiness 1.
 Have a recommendation of their high school principal or designee 2.
-Have received career pathway information outlining program requirements for completion of the certificate or diploma These students are eligible to enroll in a CTE pathway without UGETC (Universal General Education Component) Courses. • A student who falls below a 2.0 GPA after completing two college courses will be subject to the college's policy for satisfactory academic progress.
-The student may change his or her program of study major with approval of the high school principal or his/her designee and the college's chief student development administrator.
-Students may also enroll in both CTE and College Transfer with approval of the high school principal or his/her designee and the college's chief student development administrator.
+Have received career pathway information outlining program requirements for completion of the certificate or diploma These students are eligible to enroll in a CTE pathway without UGETC (Universal General Education Component) Courses. confedence coursework after completing two courses, AND • A student who falls below a 2.0 GPA after completing two college courses will be subject to the college's policy for satisfactory academic progress.
+The student may change his or her program of study major with approval of the high school principal